JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 The *IntelliJ Platform* ensures that only one instance of a service is loaded even though it is called several times.

-A service must have an implementation class which is used for service instantiation.
+A service must have an implementation class that is used for service instantiation.
-A service may also have an interface class which is used to obtain the service instance and provides API of the service.
+A service may also have an interface class used to obtain the service instance and provide the service's API.

 A service needing a shutdown hook/cleanup routine can implement [`Disposable`](upsource:///platform/util/src/com/intellij/openapi/Disposable.java) and perform necessary work in `dispose()` (see [Automatically Disposed Objects](/basics/disposers.md#automatically-disposed-objects)).